Rachael’s experiences of CHC

 I think a lot of healthcare professionals think it’s Alzheimer’s, and if it falls outside of Alzheimer’s, they don’t get it.

-We had healthcare professionals tell us that Grandad had full capacity because they didn’t understand that although Grandad’s short-term memory is quite good, his reasoning is really bad.
-He has paranoid delusions where he strongly believes things like healthcare professionals are conspiring against him – all sorts of things that mean he can’t make a rational decision about care.
+We had healthcare professionals tell us that Grandad had full capacity because they didn’t understand that although Grandad’s short-term memory was quite good, his reasoning was really bad.
+He had paranoid delusions where he strongly believed things like healthcare professionals are conspiring against him – all sorts of things that mean he couldn’t make a rational decision about care.

 I have a health and care background and even I found the system hard.
 You just question yourself.
 I couldn’t get my point across and was asked to be quiet and let the professionals talk.